-- (c) If the charges are not dismissed earlier by the district attorney, the charges against a juvenile found to be incompetent and unrestorable shall MUST be dismissed no later than the maximum possible sentence for the original offense after the date of the court's finding of incompetent and unrestorable, unless the court makes specific findings of good cause to retain jurisdiction.
-However, in no case shall the juvenile court's jurisdiction SHALL NOT extend beyond the juvenile's twenty-first birthday. - (4) A determination under PURSUANT TO subsection (2) of this section that a juvenile is incompetent to proceed shall DOES not preclude the court from considering the release of the juvenile on bail upon compliance with the standards and procedures for such release prescribed by statute.
-At any hearing to determine eligibility for release on bail, the court may consider any effect the juvenile's incompetency may have on the juvenile's ability to insure his or her ENSURE THE JUVENILE'S presence for trial.

-19-2.5-705.
-[Formerly 19-2-1304] Restoration to competency hearing.
-(1) The court may order a restoration to competency hearing, as defined in section 19-2-103 (14.3) SECTION 19-2.5-102, at any time on its own motion, on motion of the prosecuting attorney, or on motion of the juvenile.
-The court shall order a restoration of competency hearing if a competency evaluator with the qualifications described in section 19-2-1302 (4)(b) SECTION 19-2.5-703 (4)(b) files a report certifying that the juvenile is competent to proceed.
+1 (II) A treatment plan developed by a licensed mental health 2 professional; 3 (III) An informed supervision model; 4 (IV) Institution of a guardianship petition; or 5 (V) Any other remedy deemed appropriate by the court.
+6 (c) If the charges are not dismissed earlier by the district attorney, 7 the charges against a juvenile found to be incompetent and unrestorable 8 shall MUST be dismissed no later than the maximum possible sentence for 9 the original offense after the date of the court's finding of incompetent and 10 unrestorable, unless the court makes specific findings of good cause to 11 retain jurisdiction.
+However, in no case shall the juvenile court's 12 jurisdiction SHALL NOT extend beyond the juvenile's twenty-first birthday.
+13 (4) A determination under PURSUANT TO subsection (2) of this 14 section that a juvenile is incompetent to proceed shall DOES not preclude 15 the court from considering the release of the juvenile on bail upon 16 compliance with the standards and procedures for such release prescribed 17 by statute.
+At any hearing to determine eligibility for release on bail, the 18 court may consider any effect the juvenile's incompetency may have on 19 the juvenile's ability to insure his or her ENSURE THE JUVENILE'S presence 20 for trial.
+21 19-2.5-705.
+[Formerly 19-2-1304] Restoration to competency 22 hearing.
+(1) The court may order a restoration to competency hearing, as 23 defined in section 19-2-103 (14.3) SECTION 19-2.5-102, at any time on its 24 own motion, on motion of the prosecuting attorney, or on motion of the 25 juvenile.
+The court shall order a restoration of competency hearing if a 26 competency evaluator with the qualifications described in section 19-2-1302 (4)(b) SECTION 19-2.5-703 (4)(b) files a report certifying that 27